 Sometimes the disk space in the guest OS just becomes too small.

-Getting information of the virtual machine:
+Getting information about the virtual machine:

 "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" showhdinfo \